Cycling Safari

 How many people are going?

-Maximum 15 people will be on this trip.
+A maximum of 8 people will be on this trip.
 We will all have a chance to get to know each other before the trip through optional monthly Zoom calls.
-Anyone regardless of identity are welcome to join us; we will be centering the experiences of women, non-binary, and trans participants.
+This trip is open to women, non-binary, and trans identifying folks.

 What's the food like?

-It's delicious, nutritious, and filling :) All meals will be prepared for you, and we can accommodate dietary needs.
+They are delicious, nutritious, and filling :) All meals will be prepared for you, and we can accommodate dietary needs.
+You will enjoy a mix of African delights and food that reminds you of home.

 What's your refund policy?